sebapersson/PEtab.jl/docs/src/Boehm.md

 The `PEtabODEProblem` includes all the necessary information to set up an optimization problem using most available optimizers.
 Its main fields are:

-1. `petabODEProblem.compute_cost` - This field computes the cost (i.e., the objective function) for a given parameter vector `θ`.
+1. `petabODEProblem.nllh` - This field computes the cost (i.e., the objective function) for a given parameter vector `θ`.
-2. `petabODEProblem.compute_gradient!` - This field computes the gradient of the cost with respect to `θ` using the chosen method.
+2. `petabODEProblem.grad!` - This field computes the gradient of the cost with respect to `θ` using the chosen method.
-3. `petabODEProblem.compute_hessian!` - This field computes the Hessian of the cost with respect to `θ` using the chosen method.
+3. `petabODEProblem.hess!` - This field computes the Hessian of the cost with respect to `θ` using the chosen method.
 4. `petabODEProblem.lower_bounds` - This field is a vector containing the lower bounds for the parameters, as specified in the PEtab parameters file.
 5. `petabODEProblem.upper_bounds` - This field is a vector containing the upper bounds for the parameters, as specified in the PEtab parameters file.
-6. `petabODEProblem.θ_names` - This field is a vector containing the names of the parameters to be estimated.
+6. `petabODEProblem.xnames` - This field is a vector containing the names of the parameters to be estimated.

 !!! note
     The parameter vector `θ` is assumed to be on the scale specified by the PEtab parameters file.
 For example, if parameter `i` is on the log scale, then `θ[i]` should also be on the log scale.